 - 4.8.
 Low-level graffiti or vandalism - student will complete a period of community service (maximum 1 week) either at lunchtime, in the Refectory, or after-school with a member of the site tem. - 4.9.
-Next-day detentions will be issued when students accrue negative behaviour points for the following reasons: - late on the gate; - late to lesson (5 10 minutes); - persistent uniform infringement (tutor only); - persistent lack of equipment/books (tutor only); - persistent low-level disruption, not resulting in a removal (1 only per lesson); - lack of work/engagement; - persistent refusal to follow instruction; - unkind behaviour; - poor behaviour in the corridor or at lunchtimes (e.g. running inside, throwing water, etc.)
+Next-day detentions will be issued when students accrue negative behaviour points for the following reasons: - late to tutor time; - late to lesson (up to 5 minutes); - persistent uniform infringement (any member of staff when student has not responded to previous challenge on the same day); - persistent lack of equipment/books (tutor only); - lack of homework (KS3 = core + MFL, KS4 & 5 = all subjects); - persistent low-level disruption, not resulting in a removal (1 only per lesson); - lack of work/engagement; - persistent refusal to follow instruction; - unkind behaviour; - poor behaviour in the corridor or at lunchtimes (e.g. running or play fighting inside, throwing water, etc.)